docker/docs/content/desktop/synchronized-file-sharing.md

 To enable Synchronized file sharing:
 1. Sign in to Docker Desktop.
 2. In **Settings**, navigate to the **File sharing** tab within the **Resources** section.
-3. On your keyboard, press and hold the `Shift` key along with the `Command` key (Mac) or `Windows`, then click anywhere within the description text to reveal a pop-up.
+3. On your keyboard, press and hold the `Shift` key along with the `Command` key (Mac) or `Windows` key (Windows), then click anywhere within the description text to reveal a pop-up.
 4. Select **Restart**.
 The Docker Dashboard closes.

 When you re-open the Docker Dashboard, Synchronized file sharing is enabled and ready for you to create your first file share instance.